tnarik/chef-bind9-chroot/README.md

 #Description

 This cookbook takes care of the installation and configuration of BIND9.
-You're able to define some global variables and manage your zonefiles via data bags (json example below).
+You're able to define some global variables and manage your zonefiles via node attributes (example below).
+This allows zone creation to be controlled by a wrapper cookbook using any mechanism to fill the attributes such as data bags, searches, or other attributes.
 It also supports automatic serial number generation and automatic resource records for chef nodes (see optional json in example below)
 No DNSSEC, no configurable logging, no rndc shell operations or other safety checks (named-checkconf, etc.).